For McKenzie Kurosu, graduating from the University of Hawaiʻi at Mānoa in spring 2025 was about more than just earning a degree.

 “I’m just glad my jokes landed,” said Shores.
 “I was worried about that.
 It felt like stand-up, but I’m so thankful everyone was so receptive.
 I really appreciate that.”

-Olympic gold medalist and five-time world champion surfer Carissa Moore inspired graduates as the keynote speaker at both ceremonies, sharing her personal story of perseverance and triumph.
+Olympic gold medalist and five-time world champion surfer Carissa Moore inspired graduates as the keynote speaker at both ceremonies, sharing her personal story of perseverance and triumph, and encouraging the graduates to go all in.

 After the ceremonies, the graduates were greeted by family and friends at the Ching Athletics Complex and Les Murakami Stadium fields.